Pentacles-A/TechCrush_Assignment/README.md

 5. Simple Setup:
 - The server is lightweight and easy to set up, requiring only Node.js and a few lines of code.
-- It runs on a specified port (e.g., 3000) and can be accessed via a web browser, using http://localhost:3000 => you can also add /index (for the 'Home' page), /about (for the 'About Us' page), /contact (for the 'Contact Us' page), and /services (for the 'Our Services' page).
+- It runs on a specified port (e.g., 3000) and can be accessed via a web browser, using http://localhost:3000 => you can also add the following to the URL; '/index' (for the 'Home' page), '/about' (for the 'About Us' page), '/contact' (for the 'Contact Us' page), and '/services' (for the 'Our Services' page).